mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 For on-premise deployments, Konvoy deploys Velero integrated with [Minio][minio], operating inside the same cluster.
 For production use-cases, it's advisable to provide an *external* storage volume for Minio to use.

-**NOTE** If you intend to use the cluster *without* an external storage volume for Minio, you should [fetch the latest backup](#fetching-a-backup-archive) and store it in a known, secured location at a regular interval.
-For example, if you aren't using an external storage volume, you should back up and archive the cluster on a weekly basis.
+<p class="message--note"><strong>NOTE: </strong> If you intend to use the cluster *without* an external storage volume for Minio, you should <a href="#fetching-a-backup-archive">fetch the latest backup</a> and store it in a known, secured location at a regular interval.
+For example, if you aren't using an external storage volume, you should back up and archive the cluster on a weekly basis. </p>

 ## Install the Velero command-line interface